Virtual Accounting

 From 1 April 2025:

-There is a complete removal of TCS on sale of goods, and no collection is needed for FY 2025–26 onwards.
-Workflows that are already in place in ERP, accounting software, and billing systems should be changed to reflect this alteration.
+There is a complete removal of TCS on sale of goods.
+No collection is needed for FY 2025–26 onwards.
+Workflows already in place in ERP, accounting software (including Tally), and billing systems should be updated to reflect this change.
+Specifically, sellers should disable or set to zero any auto applied TCS percentage under 206C(1H).

-For many companies, this transition will simplify year-end processes, reduce monitoring requirements, and eliminate the need to deal with minor ledger differences caused by timing of receipts.
+For many companies, this transition simplifies year end processes, reduces monitoring requirements, and eliminates the need to deal with minor ledger differences caused by timing of receipts.

 Conclusion

-From the abolition of this section from FY 2025–26, the business community is relieved from the necessity to charge TCS on the sale of goods.
-However, knowing the functioning of the rule is still vital for the past filings, audits, and closing obligations till 31 March 2025.
+With the abolition of this section from FY 2025–26, the business community is relieved from the necessity to charge TCS on the sale of goods.
+However, knowing how the rule functioned is still vital for past filings, audits, and closing obligations until 31 March 2025.

 FAQ on TCS on Sale of Goods